VBIndex/py_vb_toolbox/README.md

 vb_index --surface input_data/surface.surf.gii  --data input_data/data.func.gii --label input_data/cortical_mask.shape.gii --full-brain --output full_brain_gradient
 ```

-Be warned, however, that this analysis can take long, use a good ammount of
+Be warned, however, that this analysis can take long, use a large amount of
 RAM.
 In systems with 32k vertices, upwards of 30GB of RAM were used.

 ### Regions of Interest analyses